 Her research on school digitalisation has received attention both within academia but also in the media.
 Digital technologies have often been argued for and implemented in schools and education with hopes that the technology should solve educational problems and significantly reconfigure education for the better.
 Catarina Player-Koro has, through her studies strived for a more critical and nuanced discussion about expectations with digital technologies in education and also consequences of the fact that digitalisation has become an important part of education policy and the privatisation and marketisation of education.

 “Early on, I started questioning whether computers were the solution to everything.
 Through the research I and others carried out, evidence was found to prove that the didactic ability of a teacher is of greater significance than the tools used in schools.
 I usually say that we can leave the technical aspects to the end and start by first talking about what we wish to achieve.
-It is important for teachers to feel that that they have the authority to bring things up with their leaders based on their own competencies,” said Player-Koro.
+It is important for teachers to feel that they have the authority to bring things up with their leaders based on their own competencies,” said Player-Koro.

 Continued focus on education policy and implications of school digitization

 What does the future hold for the research area?
 Catarina Player-Koro envisages a continued focus on education policy, the teaching profession, and digitalisation.
 Teachers’ work and education has in many ways been both structured and controlled through the digital infrastructure of schools.
 The consequences of that needs to be investigated and discussed.